Align PT Services

 Trigger Point Dry Needling

-Myofascial trigger points are hyperirritable muscle nodules that refer pain and restrict motion.
-Dry needling helps deactivate them and restore muscular balance.
+Trigger points are hyperirritable muscle nodules “knots” that refer pain and restrict motion.
+Dry needling effectively helps release the tension and restores movement and function.
+Commonly treated conditions include:

 • Shin splints